Package 'gfwr'

 match_fields

 Optional.
 Allows to filter by matchFields levels.
 Possible values: "SEVERAL_FIELDS", "NO_MATCH", "ALL".
-Incompatible with where
+Incompatible with where.

 registries_info_data